srishtiv424/Contact/README.md

 We welcome any feedback or suggestions for new features you'd like to see in the Contact app.
 Feel free to open up an issue or feature request on our GitHub page.

 ## Privacy Policy
-You may refer to our Privacy Policy at https://vipulm7.github.io/Contact/PrivacyPolicy.md
+You may refer to our Privacy Policy [Privacy Policy](../blob/main/PrivacyPolicy.md)